THE 3 ROOT HITTING PLANS

 PLAN A:

-• The batter will only swing at a pitch that can be hit hard, and preferably far.
+• The batter will only swing pitches that can be hit hard, and preferably a line-drive into the outfield.

 • Counts: 0-0, 1-0, 0-1, 1-1, 2-0, 2-1, 3-1, 3-0